Gadget Reporter

 Slow Down of ISP’S DNS Server

 DNS servers are the primary factors to consider for fast internet connection.
-Usually, this DNS server will be offered by the Internet Service Providers.
+Usually, this DNS server will be offered by Internet Service Providers.

-If they have provided you with the slow DNS servers, make sure you change it to a faster DNS server.
+If they have provided you with slow DNS servers, make sure you change it to a faster DNS server.

 Although the upgrade of the DNS server might cost a few bucks, it certainly boosts your wifi irrespective of the number of users.